globus Worldwide shipping from Germany - free from 50€

 Gerhardt Wengenroth, Hemer

-After unsuccessful attempts to get a "stuck drawer" and the flickering display of my Philips 304 repaired by two "experts", I came across you via internet research.
-The Philips is now running properly and makes me happy - thank you very much.
-Also in the communication, I noticed that you standing out from the chatter of self-appointed specialists.
+After unsuccessful attempts by ‘experts’ on my CD304, I came across you via internet research.
+Now it gives me great pleasure - thank you very much for that.
+I also noticed from your communication that you stand out pleasantly from the chatter of self-appointed specialists.

 Hannes Scholten, Stuttgart